 There are a number of ways you can prepare yourself and your baby for sleep training, but the most important step in your preparation is: research.

 Do your research!
 There is a lot of information about there about sleep training, and much of it is controversial or contradicting.
 However, just like making any important decision, your choice to sleep train (or not sleep train) should be informed by your own reading, research, and inferences.
 Furthermore, there are many different methods of sleep training (which we’ll cover in this article as well) and you’ll need to decide which method is right for you.

 As we previously mentioned, introducing healthy sleep habits and routines as early as possible will help significantly during sleep training.
-If you haven’t already, try to establish a bedtime routine before you start sleep training.
+If you haven’t already, try to establish a bedtime routine before you start sleep training baby — this will encourage healthy baby sleep patterns.
 This should be a series of soothing activities that help to calm your baby and prepare them for sleep - things like swaddling, bathing, and rocking usually work well, but every family’s routine will look different.